 Gabbriccio

-IGT Tuscany Sangiovese
+IGT Tuscan Sangiovese

 Why produce Sangiovese on the coast, whereas French vines rule the place now?